HONG KONG UNESCO GLOBAL GEOPARK

 Location – Sai Kung Waterfront Park (adjacent to Sai Kung Bus Terminus)

-Opening Hours – Tuesday to Sunday and public holidays, 9-30am to 4-30pm.
-Closed Mondays (except on public holidays) and the first three days of Chinese New Year.
+Opening Hours - 9-30am to 4-30pm throughout the year except on the first and second days of the Chinese New Year.

 NORTHEAST NEW TERRITORIES SEDIMENTARY ROCK REGION